enguerr/recover-vmdk-from-lockbit3.0/README.md

 You ahve only 9 loop device.

 # expectation
-you wan then browse your partitions files and hope them to be recovered ... (cross finger)
+you wan then browse your partition files and hope they will be recovered ... (cross your fingers)

 GOOD LUCK!